View the Executive Summary for this brief.

 The United States spent eight long years of desperate fighting for independence from 1775 to 1783.
 By 1789, the Founding Fathers had set about constructing a government “built on the cardinal conviction of revolutionary-era republicanism: that no central authority empowered to coerce or discipline the citizenry was permissible, since it merely duplicated the monarchical and aristocratic principles that the American Revolution had been fought to escape.
 The United States is now the oldest enduring republic in world history, with a set of political institutions and traditions that have stood the test of time.”

-According to house.gov “To ensure a separation of powers, the U.S. Federal Government is made up of three branches: legislative, executive and judicial.
+According to House.gov, “To ensure a separation of powers, the U.S. Federal Government is made up of three branches: legislative, executive and judicial.
 To ensure the government is effective and citizens’ rights are protected, each branch has its own powers and responsibilities, including working with the other branches.”
-This often referred to as “checks and balances,” and prevents any one part of government from wielding too much political power.
+This is often referred to as “checks and balances,” and prevents any one part of government from wielding too much political power.

 What is the Legislative Branch?

 The legislative branch is made up of the House of Representatives and the Senate, known collectively as the Congress.
 Among other powers, the legislative branch “makes all laws, declares war, regulates interstate and foreign commerce and controls taxing and spending policies.”